The Ultimate Guide to Jaco

 Activities

-A Quick Note: You’ll notice we often recommend Viator.
+A Quick Note: You’ll notice we occasionally recommend Viator.
 It's the tour booking company owned by TripAdvisor, and we link to their tours.
 If you book through our links, we earn a small commission at no extra cost to you.
 We do this instead of cluttering the site with annoying ads.
 Seriously, have you ever seen a travel website with fewer ads than ours?
-As of February 2025, this site still runs at a loss every month, but we keep it going because it's our passion project.
 We love sharing our experiences and hearing how our recommendations help make your trips even better.
 Some additional benefits are highlighted below.

 • Viator offers a 24-hour cancellation policy for nearly all of the activities, regardless of the tour company's policies.